Attorney-at-Law

 Legal services for transport, navigation, and maritime activities

-With a presence in both France and Switzerland and an active involvement in international maritime networks, the Office offers legal support tailored to the technical, human, and environmental challenges of the modern maritime sector.
+Thanks to its presence in both France and Switzerland, and to established ties with numerous stakeholders in the maritime sector at the international level, the Office provides legal support tailored to the technical, human, and environmental challenges of the contemporary maritime world.

 Maritime Labour